 Following in the footsteps of the Forefront, the Forefront 2 is a new and upgraded version.
 The helmet features an adjustable visor, which is pretty handy for low sun, or low hanging branches.
 It has a MIPS liner as well as Koroyd technology.
-This is a major benefit in terms of safety technology, and I could not fault the technology!
+This is a major benefit in terms of safety technology, and helps considerably with impact protection and reduction in rotational energy.

 The ventilation has largely improved from the older Forefront model.
 This is due to the Koroyd straws not covering the entirety of the helmet in this model.
 Instead, it now separates down the front of the helmet, leaving the front vents open.
 Thus maximizing the airflow over the head.
 However, the ventilation still isn’t as great as you would expect because the Koroyd technology does cover some of those vents.

 All around, a very good helmet and sits very close to the head.
 Comfort and ventilation aren’t as flash as one would hope in purchasing a top of the line helmet.
 But in terms of safety and performance, it is an exceptional helmet.

 The Smith Forefront 2 is one of the best low profile mountain bike helmets on the market today!

 The Altec is 100%’s first open-face trail helmet.
 Coming from a background in protection gear, these guys are not inexperienced!
 The helmet is very airy, with 15 very generously sized vents right the way around the helmet.
 So I am sure there won’t be any complaint of overheating!

 The visor is attached very sturdily and adjusts high enough to stow goggles beneath it.
 There is even an integrated, back of the lid, sunglass storage system.